Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Introduction

-Recent studies have even shown that such models can enhance high-redshift structure formation, making them promising candidates for explaining the JWST galaxy excess \cite{Menci2024a, Menci2024, Adil2023}.
-As cosmic reionization is driven by these same galaxy populations, any modification to their abundance will necessarily impact the ionization state of the intergalactic medium (IGM) \cite{Wise2014, Robertson2015, Bouwens2015_sources, Dayal2020, Atek2024_Spectroscopy}.
+Recent studies have further shown that these models can enhance structure formation at high redshifts, making them promising candidates for explaining the JWST galaxy excess \citep{Adil2023, Menci2024, Menci2024a}.
+As cosmic reionization is driven by these same galaxy populations, any modification to their abundance will necessarily impact the ionization state of the intergalactic medium \citep{Wise2014, Robertson2015, Bouwens2015_sources, Dayal2020, Atek2024_Spectroscopy}.

 Therefore, our primary objective is to perform a rigorous and \textit{simultaneous} test of this theoretically motivated cosmological scenario.
 We investigate whether a model with a negative cosmological constant can \textit{alone} reproduce the observed abundance of UV-luminous galaxies across the redshift range $5 \leq z < 14$ \textit{and} satisfy the constraints on cosmic reionization.
 By demanding that the solution works without any evolution in the astrophysical properties of galaxies, we subject this cosmological framework to its most stringent possible test.